Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Selectively Route Apple TV YouTube Traffic Over the VPN

-Let’s start by adding Firewall Policy rules to send the most common YouTube domains over the VPN.
+Let’s start by adding firewall-policy rules to send the most common YouTube domains over the VPN.

 Add the domains column to DevTools to see where YouTube calls